marsctx/Azure-ELK-Deployment/README.md

 Filebeat is used to collect and transfer specific log files to the ELK engine.
 The configuration file can be changed to harvest various log files and tailored to a user defined application.
 The modules enabled in the Filebeat configuration file extract logs from the DVWA web servers to be included in the Elasticsearch engine.

-Modules that were enabled are Elasticsearch, haproxy, kafka, kibana, nats, osquery, and santa with log input from `/var/log/*.log` and output to Elasticsearch host `10.1.0.4:9200` and dashboard loaded via Kibana API through `10.1.0.4:5601`.
+Modules that were enabled are Elasticsearch, haproxy, kafka, kibana, nats, osquery, and santa with log input from `/var/log/*.log` and output to Elasticsearch host `10.1.0.4:9200`, as well as a dashboard loaded via Kibana API through `10.1.0.4:5601`.

-From your Ansible
+From your Ansible container:

+- Make sure you are in the appropriate directory to run the filebeat.yml playbook by using the `cd` command to the following directory `/etc/ansible/install-filebeat/`.

+  - To run the ansible playbook use the command:
+    - `ansible-playbook filebeat.yml`

-- Filebeat Installation should give an output similar to the one below:
+- After completing the Filebeat installation you should have an output similar to the one below:

 ```md
 root@53a604ecd770:/etc/ansible/install-filebeat/tasks# ansible-playbook filebeat.yml